Please forward questions concerning the new requirements to the following email address: Nonemail@example.com

 - If vendors are selling Domestic Class excepted use pesticides the business does not require certification.

-- Information sheet for vendor to provide to purchaser (PDF: 71k)
+- Nova Scotia Environment provides the written sheet at this link: Information sheet for vendor to provide to purchaser (PDF:80k)